GoBear raises $17 million to expand its consumer financial services for Asian markets – TechCrunch

 The company has also added three new executives over the past few months: chief information technology officer Valeriy Gasratov; chief strategy officer Jinnee Lim as Chief Strategy Officer; and Mike Singh from AsiaKredit as its new chief lending officer.

-GoBear originally launched in 2015 as a metasearch engine, before transitioning into financial services.
+GoBear originally launched in 2015 as a metasearch engine before transitioning into financial services.
 The company now works with over 100 financial partners, including banks and insurance providers, and says its platform has been used by over 55 million people to search for more than 2,000 personal financial products.

-Data points from smartphones is also used to assess creditworthiness in markets like the Philippines, where the credit card penetration rate is less than 10%, but more than 40% of the population uses a smartphone.
+Data points from smartphones are also used to assess creditworthiness in markets like the Philippines, where the credit card penetration rate is less than 10%, but more than 40% of the population uses a smartphone.

 Despite the COVID-19 pandemic, Chng said GoBear has been gross margin positive since the end of 2019.
 Interest in travel insurance has declined, but the company has continued to see demand for other insurance products and lending.
 Its online insurance brokerage has grown its average order by 52% over the last three months, and the company has seen 50% year-over-year growth from its loan products.

 Chng anticipates that the pandemic will spur more financial institutions to begin digitizing their products and looking for partners like GoBear to help them manage risk.
-In turn, that will make more financial institutions open to using non-traditional data to score credit, enabling underbanked markets to have increased access to financial products.
+In turn, that will make more financial institutions open to using nontraditional data to score credit, enabling underbanked markets to have increased access to financial products.

 “The momentum is here.
 I think now is the time for tech and data to transform financial services,” he said.
 “As a platform, we are really looking for partners to come with us for the next phase of growth and investment.
 I feel positive even with COVID-19, because I think that we will have more acceleration, and the opportunity to change people’s lives and benefit them and investors by solving tough problems will only increase.”